This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Large pill size difficult to swallow for some users
+• Large softgels can be hard to swallow for some users.

-Buy this if you’re prone to recurrent clogged ducts or mastitis and need a focused solution for milk consistency.
-Skip it if you’re looking for a general supply boost.
+Buy this if you need a targeted solution for recurrent clogged ducts and prefer a fenugreek-free option.
+Skip it if you cannot swallow large pills or are looking for a general milk supply booster.

 Check Latest Price